NassimAnemiche/VeinsPython/README.md

 3. Relaunch the simulation.

 ## Note
-Make sure SUMO is running before starting the OMNeT++ simulation to ensure proper vehicle communication.
+Ensure SUMO is running before starting the OMNeT++ simulation to enable proper vehicle communication.